What Is Logistic Regression? A Detailed Guide with Examples

 • x is the real number

-• x0 is the x values of the sigmoid midpoint
+• x0 is the x value of the sigmoid midpoint

 If the predicted value is a considerable negative value, it's considered close to zero.
 On the other hand, if the predicted value is a significant positive value, it's considered close to one.

-Logistic regression is represented similar to how linear regression is defined using the equation of a straight line.
+Logistic regression is represented similarly to linear regression, defined using the equation of a straight line.
 A notable difference from linear regression is that the output will be a binary value (0 or 1) rather than a numerical value.

 Here’s an example of a logistic regression equation: